Watergate – Review

 The evidence is the main thing we are interested in of course.
 At the start of each round, evidence tokens on this track are face down, placed at position 0 by the Nixon administration.
-You push and pull these tokens back and forth, but the journalists have to guess what colours are available, hoping to get the information they need.
+You push and pull these tokens back and forth.
+The journalists have to guess what colours are available, hoping to get the information they need.

 Every choice in Watergate matters.
 Each card you play carries weight and meaning.
 Importantly though those choices are limited and don’t feel overwhelming.
 This means you can spend time concentrating on how agonising they feel instead.
 Isn’t that fun?

-I’ve played both side in the game and it is really interesting how the game looks from each perspective.
-As the administration you feel pursued and harassed by these pesky journalists who keep turning over evidence you thought long suppressed.
+I’ve played both sides in the game and it is really interesting how it looks from each perspective.
+As the administration you feel pursued and harassed by these pesky journalists.
 As the journalists you feel like the administration is an impenetrable wall of silence that you will never find your way through.
 Even after a few games that feeling remains.
-The game lets you inhabit the role of your faction, feeling the pressure that both sides must have felt during the real Watergate Scandal, and ultimately deciding how it will play out this time around.
+The game lets you inhabit the role of your faction.
+You feel the pressure that both sides must have felt during the real Watergate Scandal, and ultimately deciding how it will play out this time around.

 More mechanics = More Complexity = More Depth

-In my experience the deepest games I’ve played have had ‘just enough’ mechanics with the complexity and depth coming from the interplay between a simple set of ideas with complex implications.
+In my experience the deepest games I’ve played have had ‘just enough’ mechanics.
+The complexity and depth comes from the interplay between a simple set of ideas with complex implications.
 I love small box games that manage this trick and will always be charmed by a design that can embrace it’s limited trappings to become something more transcendent.